MaxSensei/Pisti/README.md

 If you do not know the IP address of the server, run "ipconfig" on the command line of the computer hosting the server.

-5. Share the Game ID for Player 2.
+5. Share the link for Player 2.

 The first user to access the website is Player 1.
-Upon loading the page, a Game ID will be generated.
-Share this ID with Player 2 using an outside messaging service (email, SMS, etc.).
-When the "Join" button is clicked, Player 2 will be prompted to enter the Game ID.
+Upon loading the page, a link for Player 2 is created.
+Share this link with Player 2 using an outside messaging service (email, SMS, etc.).

 6. Play the game

-When Player 2 enters the Game ID, the connection will be created and the game should begin.
+When Player 2 opens the link, the connection will be created and the game should begin.
 Have fun!

+# Play Online

+The game can be played online at https://maxsensei.github.io/Pisti/